 Dodd's comments were an important show of support for a key component in the administration's wide-ranging program.

-Dodd, like Shelby, has been a consistent critic of the Fed.
-He said he has not made up his mind on assigning systemic risk regulation duties.
+Like Shelby, committee chairman Dodd has been a consistent critic of the Fed.
+He said he has not decided on assigning it systemic risk duties.
 I'm open on the issue, he said.